-In general, under the FIRPTA rules — which derive their name from the legislation that outlined them, the Foreign Investment in Real Property Tax Act of 1980 — gain or loss from the disposition by a foreign person of a US real property interest (USRPI) is treated as if the gain or loss were effectively connected to the conduct of a US trade or business and, accordingly, is subject to US income tax under normal graduated tax rates.
+In general, under the FIRPTA rules — which derive their name from the legislation that added them to US tax law, the Foreign Investment in Real Property Tax Act of 1980 — gain or loss from the disposition by a foreign person of a US real property interest (USRPI) is treated as if the gain or loss were effectively connected to the conduct of a US trade or business and, accordingly, is subject to US income tax under normal graduated tax rates, plus, in the case of a corporate taxpayer, a potential branch profits tax equal to 30% of the effectively connected earnings and profits, to the extent treated as if repatriated from the US.
 Withholding of tax generally is required on any disposition of a USRPI.

 A USRPI includes any interest, other than an interest solely as creditor, in real property (including an interest in a mine, well, or other natural deposit) located in the United States or the US Virgin Islands.
-The term ‘real property’ includes: (1) land and unsevered natural products of the land; (2) improvements; and (3) personal property associated with the use of real property.
+The term ‘real property’ includes: (1) land and unsevered natural products of the land; (2) improvements; (3) personal property associated with the use of real property; and (4) an interest in a partnership to the extent the partnership holds USRPIs.
 In addition to a direct interest in US real property, a USRPI includes an interest in a domestic corporation if, at any time during the shorter of (1) the period after June 18, 1980, during which the taxpayer held the interest or (2) the five-year period ending on the date of the disposition of the interest in the corporation, the domestic corporation was a US real property holding company (USRPHC).

 In general, a domestic corporation is a USRPHC if the fair market value of its USRPIs equals or exceeds 50% of the fair market value of the sum of (1) its USRPIs, (2) its interests in real property located outside the United States, plus (3) any other of its assets that are used or held for use in a trade or business.

-Property placed in the three-, five-, seven-, or 10- year class is depreciated by first applying the 200% declining-balance method and then switching to the straight-line method when use of the straight-line method results in a larger depreciation deduction than the 200% declining-balance method.
+Property placed in the three-, five-, seven-, or 10- year class generally is depreciated by first applying the 200% declining-balance method and then switching to the straight-line method when use of the straight-line method results in a larger depreciation deduction than the 200% declining-balance method.
 Property in the 15- or 20-year class generally is depreciated by using the 150% declining-balance method and later switching to the straight-line method.
-An election may be made to use the alternative depreciation system (basically, the straight-line method over generally longer prescribed lives).

 Residential rental property generally is depreciated by using the straight-line method over 27.5 years.
 Nonresidential real property generally is depreciated by using the straight-line method over 39 years (31.5 years for property placed in service before May 13, 1993).